bbzaffari/MMIO-tripleDes-VHDL-core/README.md

 ### What is MMIO?
 **MMIO (Memory-Mapped I/O)** is a technique where **hardware devices are controlled using memory addresses**.

-Instead of using special I/O instructions, the CPU communicates with hardware (like sensors, LEDs, or crypto blocks) by **reading from and writing to specific memory addresses**.
+Instead of using special I/O instructions, the CPU communicates with hardware (like PCIe devices) by **reading from and writing to specific memory addresses**.
 These addresses don’t point to RAM — they point to device registers.

 **How it works:**